nonomal/keeptrack.space/public/README.txt

 information to augment and/or replace the TLE.json data.
 This will only load if you are launching KeepTrack in the offline mode (with index.html)

-3) TLE.txt - this loads the most up-to-date ELSETs when running offline.
+3) TLE.txt - this loads the most up-to-date GPs when running offline.
 Download TLEs in standard format:

 1 25544U ..........